mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~

 Keys, nonces and secrets of ratchets are derived using HKDF-Expand-Label.
 The
-context in the call is (a hash of) the current Group state, the index of sender's leaf and the position in that sender's ratchet.
+context in a given call consists of (a hash of) the current Group state, the
+index of the sender's leaf in the ratchet tree and the position in the ratchet.
+In particular, the index of the sender's leaf in the ratchet tree is the same
+as the index of the leaf in the AS Tree used to initialize the sender's ratchet.

 ~~~~
 struct {
   opaque gshash<0..2^32-1> = Hash(GroupState_[n]);
-  opaque leaf_index<0..2^16-1>;
+  uint32 leaf_index;
   uint32 ratchet_position;
 } RatchetContext
 ~~~~

-The identity field is copied from the eponymous field in the BasicCredential
-struct.
-Further, ratchet_position is initialized to 1 for the first
+Ratchet_position is initialized to 1 for the first HKDF-Expand-Label call of a
-HKDF-Expand-Label call of a new ratchet and incremented for each subsequent call
-in that ratchet.
+new ratchet and incremented for each subsequent call in that ratchet.

-HashRatCont[i, j] denotes the hash of a RatchetContext variable where:
+HashRatCont[i, j] denotes a RatchetContext variable where:

 - gshash = Hash(GropuState_[n])

-- identity = i
+- leaf_index = i

 - ratchet_position = j